 (4) Trading on both sides (bullish or bearish Forex markets)

-(5) Great diversity of Currency assets available, you may trade more than 120 Forex pairs nowadays
+(5) A great diversity of Currency assets available, you may trade more than 120 Forex pairs nowadays

 (6) Non-Stop Trading, 24-hours per day, 5 days per week